s3904419/ABB-Robot-Web-Service-team-Vivy/README.md

 ## Build and Test

 1. Clone/fork the repo from Github.
-2. Install packages with pip: `pip -r requirements.txt`
+2. Install necessary packages with pip: `pip install -r requirements.txt`
 3. Run `pip install -e .` in the root folder to install rws2 in editable mode (`pip install .` is enough if you do not plan to contribute).

 The library should then be installed and you should be able to call it in Python with `import rws2`.